Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 PUBLIC TRANSPORTATION SCENE#04

-Japan's trains and buses are comfortable and convenient ways to travel, but manners while riding them are also important.
-Learn the rules for having a comfortable time in public places, such as the volume of conversations on the train, how to use your seat, and how to carry your luggage.
+Trains and buses in Japan are comfortable and convenient means of transportation, but proper etiquette is also important when riding them.
+Learn about the rules for having a pleasant ride in public places, such as the volume of conversations on the train, how to use your seat, and how to carry your luggage.

 Simplified Chinese version